 Guide to Buying Paintings — Bordeaux

-When looking to acquire paintings in Bordeaux, start your journey in Saint-Michel where many galleries cluster together.
-Authentication and provenance are essential — reputable galleries in Bordeaux provide certificates of authenticity with every purchase.
-For emerging artists, prices in Bordeaux typically range from €200 to €2,000, while established artists command €5,000 and above.
-Many galleries in Nouvelle-Aquitaine offer shipping services across France and internationally.
-Visit during Bordeaux's art fairs and gallery openings for the best selection.
+When looking to purchase paintings in Bordeaux, start in Saint-Pierre, where many galleries cluster together.
+Reputable galleries provide a certificate of authenticity with every purchase.
+Expect paintings to run from €300 for emerging artists to €15,000+ for established names.
+Check the back of the canvas — labels, stamps and old gallery stickers often tell a painting's real story.
+Many galleries in Nouvelle-Aquitaine ship across France and internationally — visit during the city's art fairs and gallery openings for the best selection.

 Shop paintings by Bordeaux artists on ArtMarketView artworks →Types of Paintings